MOSH-Insa-Toulouse/MOSH_2020_FONTAINE_FLOUTARD/README.md

 ```

-We created two different code:
+We created two different codes:

 * *Send the gas sensor value*